CIU 211 Dialectical Inquiry Class, Capital and Consumption

 The next word capital “wealth in the form of money or other assets owned by a person or organization or available for a purpose such as starting a company or investing.”

-For the dreamers in our western capitalist society the next step, get onto it you’re going to need a lot of it to have that dream.
-Education is the key you need to be the best, you have to, there aren’t enough jobs out there.
+For the dreamers in our western society the next step, get onto it you’re going to need a lot of it to have that dream.
+Education and finance is the key you need to be the best, you have to, there aren’t enough jobs out there.
 I mean yeah sure there is, you know, supermarket jobs, forklift jobs, truck driving jobs, that’s why we are here today.
 Gotta get that cool low wage insane hours look going on.

 Lastly consumption ”a wasting disease, especially pulmonary tuberculosis.”
 What does that mean in this context.
 My lungs are going to fill up with awesome which actually kills me?
 How does my achievable dreams read like a toxic symbol?